Shadow AI: managers build tools IT doesn't know about

 A finance assistant with a ChatGPT or Claude account can build a functioning tool in an afternoon.
 No IT ticket.
 No approval.
 No credentials to save.
 Six months later the tool is in production, connected to real systems, handling customer data, and nobody in IT knows it exists.

 And the person who built it is often not the intern.
-According to a survey by vendor Retool, which asked hundreds of developers and business builders about their AI habits, 60 percent of those who had built something with AI had done so outside IT’s control.1 64 percent of them were managers or above.
+According to a survey by vendor Retool, which asked hundreds of developers and business builders about their AI habits, 60 percent had built something outside IT oversight in the past year.1 In the same survey, 64 percent of respondents were senior managers or above.1

 The technology is not the problem.
 The problem is that it has become so easy to use that governance cannot keep up.